Sell on Taobao: How To Open A Taobao Store?

 - Having money prepared for registration purposes, which may cost around $3,000 to $5,000.
 This process may take around six months.

-- Taobao also requires sellers to have a Chinese bank account which needs to be connected to your Taobao store.
+- Taobao also requires sellers to have a Chinese bank account which needs to be connected to their Taobao store.
 Here are just a few popular options you can consider:

 - China Merchants Bank (CMB)